igorbenic/zip-recipes-free/readme.txt

 Author URI: https://www.really-simple-plugins.com
 Author: Rogier Lankhorst, Mark Wolters
 Donate link: https://www.paypal.me/reallysimplessl
-Tags: recipe, food, schema.org, nutrition, recipe card, seo, recipe seo, cooking, food, nutrition Requires at least: 4.2
+Tags: recipe, food, schema.org, nutrition, rich snippets, seo, cooking Requires at least: 4.2
 Tested up to: 5.2
-Stable tag: 6.0.3
+Stable tag: 6.0.4
 Requires PHP: 5.4

-Zip Recipes helps you to create a food blog with all schema.org JSON LD microdata to get found by Google.
-AMP compatible.
+Zip Recipes is the best way to easily create a beautiful food blog with professional looking recipes that can be found by Google.
+Schema.org, Rich Snippets and AMP (Accelerated Mobile Pages) compatible.
+Would you like to see what Zip Recipes can do for you?
+Visit our demo website: [demo.ziprecipes.net!](https://demo.ziprecipes.net/)

 == Description ==

-Easy to use recipe plugin that adds microdata and schema.org json ld to your recipes, so Google can understand your recipes.
-AMP compatible.
+Easy to use recipe plugin that adds microdata and schema.org JSON LD to your recipes, so Google can find and understand them.
+AMP (Accelerated Mobile Pages) compatible.
+We help you do that through our 4-step formula:

 1. Easy to use
 2. Professional look
-3. Google friendly (schema.org compatible)
+3. SEO/Google friendly (schema.org and AMP compatible, rich snippets)
-4. Integrates with ad networks
+4. Integrates seamlessly with ad networks

 Still got questions?
 [Go to our website for support](https://www.ziprecipes.net/support) or [email us](mailto:support@ziprecipes.net).